OpenSCiAC/academic-kickstart/content/authors/rsv/_index.md

 ---
 # Display name
-name: Diego A. Gómez Hoyos
+name: Rocío Seisdedos de Vergara

 # Username (this should match the folder name)
 authors:
-- investigadores(as)
+- rsv

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Director
+role: Coordinadora Costa Rica

 # Organizations/Affiliations
 organizations: